 A honeymoon period or rate refers to an introductory home loan offer, such as a periodically lower interest rate or cash back.
 Although they often sound great, they are often too good to be true.
 After six to twelve months of lower home loan interest rates, some lenders revert you to a rate that is often higher than the market average.
 While you’re paying less initially, you often end up paying more over the remaining 20+ years of your loan.
 For that reason, it’s important to look at the home loan comparison rate that factors in fees, charges and any changes to your rate before buying in.

 For example, if you’ve got a $500,000 home loan with a 3% interest rate, repaying principal and interest over 25 years, you can end up paying around $14,800 in interest the first year.
-However, if you parked $50,000 into your offset sub account from the start of your loan, you’ll only pay interest on a balance of $450,000, dropping the interest you pay to $12,300.
-That’s a saving of $1,500 a year.
+However, if you parked $50,000 into your offset sub-account from the start of your loan, you’ll only pay interest on a balance of $450,000, dropping the interest you pay and creating $1,500 in savings per year.

 3. Switch to a Lender with Better Rates and No Fees